smartcontractkit/crec-sdk/README.md

 - Track operation lifecycle with pagination support

 For more details, see the [Operations Service README](./services/operations/README.md).

-#### DvP service

-The DvP (Delivery vs. Payment) service allows for the secure and trustless transfer of assets between parties.
-The helper service supports:

-- Proposing a settlement as the seller of an asset token.
-- Accepting a settlement as the buyer of an asset token.
-- Executing a settlement as a designated third party (e.g., an offchain payment network).
-- Optionally including token approval/hold transactions in the settlement operations.

-For more details, see the [DVP Service README](./services/dvp/README.md).

-#### CCIP service

-The CCIP (Cross-Chain Interoperability Protocol) service allows for transferring tokens and sending messages between different blockchains.
-The helper can optionally include the necessary token approvals for the assets attached to the CCIP message.

-For implementation details, see the [CCIP service package](./services/ccip).

 ### Full API reference & documentation